IgorKhm/igorkhm.github.io/phd_defense.md

 ---
-layout: post
+layout: default
-title: "Igor Khmelnitsky, personal website"
+title: "Igor Khmelnitsky PhD defense"
 ---

-# Igor Khmelnitsky PhD defense:
 ## Verification of Infinite-State Systems and Machine Learning
 + Date : 27.01.2022
 + Location : ENS Paris-Saclay
 + Video link : TBD

+---

 ## Abstract
 This thesis consists of three parts.
 The first one is devoted to the verification of Petri nets, the second one to the verification of recursive Petri nets which extend Petri nets, and the final one aims at combining active learning and verification.